The purpose of the Holidays is to make it simpler to organize recipes so that they can more easily be displayed on the homepage and sidebar.

 Yoast

-In general, we're using the holidays as a way to display recipes using the FSRI block and don't want people navigating to these holiday archives, so we automatically noindex them and not link to them.
+In general, we're using the holidays as a way to display recipes using the FSRI block and don't want people navigating to these holiday archives, so we automatically noindex them and we don't link to them.

 However, if you have pre-existing holiday categories, you should check Google Search Console for traffic going directly to these (expand the timeline to 12 months).
 You'll also want to check to see if there are backlinks going to these pages.